deepset-ai/haystack/docs/_src/usage/usage/languages.md

 but also to handle punctuation, casing and stop words.

 The default analyzer is an English analyzer.
-While it can still work decently for a large range of langauges, you will want to set it to your language's analyzer for optimal performace.
+While it can still work decently for a large range of languages, you will want to set it to your language's analyzer for optimal performance.
 In some cases, such as with Thai, the default analyzer is completely incompatible.
 See [this page](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-lang-analyzer.html)
 for the full list of language specific analyzers.